Programme Eligibility

 Student Achievement Component (SAC) Level 3 and above fund (not Managed Apprenticeships)

-To be eligible for fees support through the TTAF, SAC Level 3 and above qualifications or programmes (that are not Managed Apprenticeships) must be:
+To have been eligible for fees support through the TTAF, SAC3+ qualifications or programmes (that were not MAs) had to be:

-• study that falls within one of the areas on the Target Areas List;
+• study that fell within one area on the Targeted Areas List

-• approved and funded through the SAC level 3 and above fund by the TEC; and
+• approved and funded through the SAC3+ Fund by the TEC, and

 Adding programmes (non-apprenticeship) to the list for eligible TEO’s

-If you notice that a qualification or programme you deliver is already included in the TTAF list of qualifications and programmes on the website but you have not yet been approved by TEC to deliver this qualification under TTAF, you must complete and return the Template for TEO TTAF Requests (XLSX, 19 KB) (XLS, 19 Kb) spreadsheet.
+If a qualification or programme delivered by a tertiary education organisation (TEO) was already included in the TTAF list of qualifications and programmes on the website, but the TEO had not yet been approved by TEC to deliver the qualification under the TTAF, the TEO had to complete and return the Template for TEO TTAF Requests (XLS, 19 Kb).

-If there are further programmes that you believe should be considered for TTAF that are not currently on the list, you must complete and return the Template for TEO TTAF Requests (XLSX, 19 KB) spreadsheet (XLS, 19 Kb).
+If TEOs believed further programmes should have been considered for the TTAF that were not on the list, they had to complete and return the Template for TEO TTAF Requests (XLS, 19 Kb).

-When returning the spreadsheet, ensure that it has been saved with the naming convention: [EDUMIS] – [TEO Name] TTAF Eligibility Review – YYYY-MM-DD.
+When returning the spreadsheet, save the file with the naming convention: [EDUMIS] – [TEO Name] TTAF Eligibility Review – YYYY-MM-DD.

 Please note:

-• For SCP and LCP TTAF applications, please ensure total fee information has been included in Column K of the spreadsheet.
+• For TTAF applications, please ensure total fee information is included in Column K of the spreadsheet.

-• For SCP, LCP, Micro-credential and Training Scheme applications, please ensure the unit standards included in these programmes have been entered in Column L of the spreadsheet.
+• For SCP, LCP, Micro-credential and Training Scheme applications, please ensure the unit standards included in these programmes are entered in Column L of the spreadsheet.

 Micro-credentials

-Micro-credentials in the targeted areas (at sub-degree levels 3-7) that meet the programme eligibility criteria are eligible for TTAF.
+Micro-credentials in the targeted areas (at sub-degree Levels 3–7) that met the programme eligibility criteria were eligible for the TTAF.

 Training schemes and short programmes

-The TEC has discretion to include short programmes (i.e. training schemes, limited credit programmes, supplementary credit programmes and training arrangements) where they are in the targeted areas (at sub-degree levels 3-7 or as part of industry training) under TTAF.
+The TEC had discretion to include short programmes (ie, training schemes, limited credit programmes, supplementary credit programmes and training arrangements) where they were in the targeted areas (at sub-degree Levels 3–7 or as part of industry training) under the TTAF.

 Level 2 programmes

-The TEC has discretion to include industry training at level 2, which meets the programme eligibility criteria, under TTAF.
+Under the TTAF, the TEC had discretion to include industry training at Level 2 that met the programme eligibility criteria.

-Graduate Certificates and Diplomas (including those in targeted areas at Level 7) are not covered by TTAF as they are not considered to be sub-degree study.
+Graduate Certificates and Diplomas (including those in targeted areas at Level 7) were not covered by the TTAF, as they were not considered to be sub-degree study.

 Graduate Certificates and Diplomas are intended for graduates to undertake study at an advanced under-graduate level.